 - Foods with saturated fats

 - Processed carbohydrates

 The best foods you can eat are rich in antioxidants as these can help boost your physical health and reduce your risk of depression.

 If you are experiencing fatigue linked to depression, you should talk to your doctor immediately.
 If your fatigue remains untreated, it can lead to further complications, including withdrawal from social commitments and work responsibilities.

 Doctors can help to treat fatigue and depression.
 They can also advise on lifestyle changes that should help to alleviate your symptoms.
 Our team of professional therapists is devoted to assisting people in managing depression and related symptoms.
 As a result, we also offer some of the best therapists for anxiety as well as New York psychotherapists that can treat a variety of mental health conditions.

-Contact us to find local therapists for depression.
+Contact us to find local depression therapists in NYC.